monaverse/mona-wallet-unity/README.md

 ## Monaverse Modal

-It's the simplest and most minimal way to interact with the 3D collectibles from your wallet, enabled the Monaverse platform.
+It's the simplest and most minimal way to interact with the 3D tokens from your wallets, enabled by the Monaverse platform.

 ### Usage
 1. Install the SDK following the steps described above.